stevebroshar/CsvReader/README.md

  4. This one is actually several separate rules, so I'll break it down:

- a. *Within the header and each record, there may be one or more fields, separated by commas.*  Isn't this the same as rule 1?!?!
+ a. *Within the header and each record, there may be one or more fields, separated by commas.*  As this is the heart of CSV it seems to me that it should appear earlier than 4.
+And, maybe clarify the wording as something like: Each record (incluing the header) consists of values separated by a comma.

  b. *Each line should contain the same number of fields throughout the file.*
 Well, what does 'should' mean/imply?
 Is the entire file invalid if all